RolfChung/usecase_sales_dashboard_plotly_dash/README.md

 A live version is deposited on Binder.<br>
 "Binder allows you to create custom computing environments that can be shared and used by many remote users."<br>
 This allows to see the Dash apps create in the notebooks locally in your browser.<br>
-Jumpt directly to Binder for running the code of the repository:
+Jumpt directly to Binder for running the code of the repository:<br>
 <a href="https://mybinder.org/v2/gh/RolfChung/usecase_sales_dashboard_plotly_dash/HEAD" target="_blank">usecase_sales_dashboard</a>
 </p>